awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 1. Choose **Close Window**\.

-If you want to delete your SMTP credentials, go to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/) and delete the IAM user name that corresponds with your SMTP credentials\.
-To learn more, go to the [Using IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_DeletingUserFromAccount.html) guide\.
+You can view a list of existing SMTP credentials that you've created using this procedure by going to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+In the navigation pane, under **Access management**, choose **Users**\.
+Use the search bar to find all users that contain the text "ses\-smtp\-user"\.

+You can also use the IAM console to delete existing SMTP users\.
+To learn more about deleting users, see [https://docs\.aws\.amazon\.com/IAM/latest/UserGuide/Managing IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html) in the *IAM Getting Started Guide*\.

-If you want to change your SMTP password, go to the IAM console and delete your existing IAM user, and then go to the Amazon SES console to re\-generate your SMTP credentials\.
+If you want to change your SMTP password, delete your existing SMTP user in the IAM console\.
+Then, complete the procedures above to generate a new set of SMTP credentials\.

 ## Obtaining Amazon SES SMTP Credentials by Converting Existing AWS Credentials<a name="smtp-credentials-convert"></a>